Morningside, North Lanarkshire

-Morningside is a small village in North Lanarkshire, Scotland.
+Morningside is a small town in North Lanarkshire, Scotland.
 It is located around 3/4 mi south of Newmains, and 2 + 1/4 mi east of Wishaw.
 Morningside's population (as of 2016) is 1,090 people.
 It is a former coal mining village, and formerly had two railway stations.
 Today, Morningside mainly consists of a modern housing estate with more older houses along the main road.

 History

-Morningside, although a small village, is a settlement dating back to the Middle Ages, when it was a fermtoun of the Parish of Cambusnethan.
+Morningside, although a small town, is a settlement dating back to the Middle Ages, when it was a fermtoun of the Parish of Cambusnethan.
 It is seen on maps as far back as the 16th century where it is listed as Morninſyid, near Allanton and Kamnethan Moore.

 The Wishaw and Coltness Railway was built in the 1830s, and a railway station was built at Morningside to facilitate this, especially given the village's position near the important Coltness Iron Works.
 A second line was built, named the Wilsontown, Morningside and Coltness Railway, that ran east to Longridge, being further extended to Bathgate in 1850.
 This line however, was not as economically successful.
-Morningside Station closed in 1930, the remains of which can be found slightly west of the village today.
+Morningside Station closed in 1930, the remains of which can be found slightly west of the town today.

 In the 21st century, a large low density housing estate was built in Morningside by Barratt Homes.
-This development was completed by the 2010s and contributes to the vast majority of the villages current population.
+This development was completed by the 2010s and contributes to the vast majority of the town's current population.
 The estate, which was tailored to families, made Morningside one of the localities in Scotland with the most people under the age of 15.